Why make BAPT your professional organisation?

 (NB some of these benefits also apply to Associates – see below)

-You can join BAPT by downloading and completing the membership forms (see below) and returning the forms and any documents ( Scanned DBS) via Email to email@example.com.
+You can join BAPT by downloading and completing the membership forms (see below) and returning the forms and any documents (Scanned DBS and insurance policy) via Email to email@example.com.
 PLEASE DO NOT POST APPLICATIONS AND DOCUMENTS.

-FULL MEMBERS £160, ASSOCIATES £55 (£65 to include subscription the the British journal of Play Therapy), STUDENTS £38, RETIRED £35, PORTFOLIO £250.
-In addition a £10 administrative fee applies to all applications.
-Our Membership year runs from 1st October to 30th September for ALL categories of membership, individuals whose applications are processed after April 1st in any year are eligible for discounts of 50%.
+In addition a £10 administrative fee applies to all new applications.
+Our Membership year runs from 1st October to 30th September for ALL categories of membership.
+Individuals whose new applications are processed after April 1st in any year are eligible for discounts of 50%.

 BAPT Membership categories

-Students upgrading to Full Membership – please complete an NQT Full member application form baptmembershipformFULL ex Student-and see see no.8 in Frequently asked questions below
+Students upgrading to Full Membership – please complete an NQT Full member application form baptmembershipformFULL ex Student-and see the Frequently asked questions below

-Recognising that starting work as a Qualified Play Therapist is likely to incur some additional costs, and to reflect on the hard work that you will have completed in order to Qualify, we are offering the first year of Full membership post Qualification at a reduced fee of £110 to those who have been BAPT Student Members of BAPT.
+Recognising that starting work as a Qualified Play Therapist is likely to incur some additional costs, and to reflect on the hard work that you will have completed in order to Qualify, we are offering the first year of Full membership post Qualification at a reduced fee of £110 to those who have been BAPT Student Members.

 Membership is subject to evidence that the applicant’s professional training qualification and practice are of an equivalent standard to that expected from BAPT trained Therapists.
 See comprehensive details on the Portfolio Application Log and the Full Member – portfolio application form.
 Overseas trained applicants will also need to arrange enic equivalency certificate https://www.enic.org.uk/